 The Boston Marathon represents the epitome of marathon racing for many runners.
 It’s on the marathon bucket list for many people and it’s the only race that you can’t simply sign up for – you must qualify.
 Most people think you have to hit the Boston Marathon qualifying times to race in it.
 But as you’ll read below, that is only one way to qualify for the Boston Marathon.

 You might be surprised that many thousands of runners that are racing each year did not qualify by meeting the Boston Marathon qualifying times.
 They got there from one of the many alternative methods that you can use to legally race in April.
 Similar to the various ways to qualify for the Kona Ironman World Championships.

-We’ve painstakingly created our list below of qualifying standards and methods based on feedback from past runners.
+We’ve painstakingly created our list of qualifying standards and methods based on feedback from past runners.
 We will be adding to this list as additional feedback is presented to us.
 We hope you enjoy the list.

 Let’s get to it.

 Consider yourself fast if you can beat the minimum qualifying time for your age group.
 The majority of the Boston Marathon runners qualify for the race by finishing a previous marathon distance race (a certified Boston Marathon qualifying marathon – races that meet qualifying standards) in under the qualifying time for their age group within the qualifying window (roughly the last 18 months or so).
 The Boston Marathon 2024 qualification times for each age and gender group are outlined below.

 Check out this marathon pace chart to compare your times to the Boston qualifying times.

 1 Qualifying Time By Age Group and Gender For 2024